 A bi-wire cable has one pair of connections on the amplifier end, but two pairs of connections on the speaker end.
-This lets it take a full-range signal from the amp and send high and low frequencies down separate paths, which can improve treble and bass performance.
+This lets it take a full-range signal from the amp and send it down separate paths, which can improve treble and bass performance.
 Bi-wiring also removes the connective brass jumpers from the signal path, which are typically less conductive than bi-wire cables.

 Personalized advice from our team of experts

 Have questions about planning your new bi-amped system?
 Our expert Advisors know the gear inside and out.
 Call, email, or chat with us today